 Testing fit of the new side plate.

 The new side plates are cut from 10mm aluminium sheet.

 The new back mounting plate was also cut from 10mm thick aluminium and then drilled, tapped and bolted to the existing cast iron mill vertical.

 The new ballscrew bearings are fitted with M6 bolts and a new plate was machined to connect the ball nut to the new side plates.

-The base of the mill was cleaned and the X and Y axis runners cleaned and bearings checked while everything was removed.
+The base of the mill was cleaned and the X and Y-axis runners were cleaned and the bearings were checked while everything was removed.

 Back view showing the new ballscrew, ball nut and mounting brackets and plates.

-All the components fitted and air cooling and led lighting fitted back on the mill.
+All the components were fitted and air cooling and led lighting were fitted back on the mill.

 Just a minor question - with the new side plates fitted to both sides of the spindle box casting, haven't you lost access to the adjustment screws for the gibs ??

 Geoff, we added access holes for the screws